zowe/docs-site/docs/user-guide/generate-certificates.md

 The following `zowe.yaml` example generates the following artifacts:

- - A `JCERACFKS` certificate, specified in `zowe.setup.certificate.type`
+ - A `JCERACFKS` certificate, specified in `zowe.setup.certificate.type`.
- - A key ring named `ZoweKeyring` specified in  `zowe.setup.certificate.keyring.name`
+ - A key ring named `ZoweKeyring` specified in  `zowe.setup.certificate.keyring.name`.
- - A certificate with the label `localhost` specified in `zowe.setup.certificate.keyring.label`
+ - A certificate with the label `localhost` specified in `zowe.setup.certificate.keyring.label`.
- - A certificate authority with the label `localca` specified in  `zowe.setup.certificate.keyring.caLabel` with a common name `Zowe Service CA`
+ - A certificate authority with the label `localca` specified in  `zowe.setup.certificate.keyring.caLabel` with a common name `Zowe Service CA`.

-**Configure `zowe.yaml` file:**
+**Example `zowe.yaml` file using a JCERACFKS certificate:**
 ```
 zowe:
   setup: